Income inequality in the United States: Wealth

 Much of the wealth gain came to those in the top 1%.
-Those between the top 1 percent and top 5 percent controlled a smaller percent of wealth than before.
+Those between the top 1 percent and top 5 percent controlled a smaller percentage of wealth than before.

 Education and family structure

 Ivy-Plus university admissions rates vary with the income of the students' parents, with the acceptance rate of the top 0.1% income percentile being almost twice as much as other students.

 A 1916 ad for a vocational school appealed to Americans' belief in the possibility of self-betterment, as well as threatening economic insecurity through lack of education.

 Another form of inequality is the different level and quality of education available to students.
-School quality and educational results vary dramatically, depending on whether a student has access to a private or charter school or an effective public school.
+School quality and educational outcomes vary dramatically depending on whether a student attends a private school, a charter school, or an effective public school.
 Many students have no choice but to attend dysfunctional public schools, where fewer achieve grade level performance.

 Pundit David Brooks argued that in the 1970s, high school and college graduates had "very similar family structures", while later high school grads were much less likely to get married, and much more likely to smoke, be obese, get divorced, and/or become a single parent.

 "The zooming wealth of the top one percent is a problem, but it's not nearly as big a problem as the tens of millions of Americans who have dropped out of high school or college.
 It's not nearly as big a problem as the 40 percent of children who are born out of wedlock.
 It's not nearly as big a problem as the nation's stagnant human capital, its stagnant social mobility and the disorganized social fabric for the bottom 50 percent."

 Hollowing out of the Middle Class

 Hollowing out of the middle class refers to its loss in income share beginning with Reaganomics.
-The middle class is defined as the middle 20% of the income distribution, i.e. those between the 40th and 60th percentile.
-In 1980 the middle class earned 17% of total income in the United States.
+The middle class is defined as the middle 20% of the income distribution, i.e., those between the 40th and 60th percentile.
+In 1980, the middle class earned 17% of total income in the United States.
 However, by 2019 its share decreased to 14%, a drop of 3%.
-Another way to see this is that in 1980 the share of the middle class was the same as that of the top 5% but by 2019 the top 5% was 9 percentage points ahead of the middle class.
+Another way to see this is that in 1980, the share of the middle class was the same as that of the top 5%, but by 2019, the top 5% was 9 percentage points ahead of the middle class.